jessepav/lacygoill-wiki-backup/git/git.md

 ### What happens if I execute `$ git config user.name John` outside a git repo?

 It fails, because Git uses the `--local` scope by default.

 ##
-## Ignoring files
-### I've created a global gitignore file.
-From which directory of the project is it applied?

-From the root of the project.

-This matters for example, if you write `/pattern`.
-The slash stands for “only in the current directory”.
-The notion of current directory is affected by where the gitignore file lives.
-A global gitignore lives  outside the project, but is processed as  if it was at its root.

-### I wrote `tags` in a gitignore file.
-In which directory of the project will a `tags` entry be ignored?

-Any.

-A pattern is applied recursively throughout the entire working directory.

-###
-### How to ignore a `tags` entry but only in the current directory (the one where the gitignore file lives)?

-Prefix `tags` with a slash:

-    /tags

-### How to ignore any directory named `tags/`?

-Append `tags` with a slash:

-    tags/

-### How to ignore any file named `tags`?

-    tags
-    !tags/

-The first pattern  makes Git ignore any file  named tags (✔), and any  file in a directory named tags (✘).
-The second pattern makes Git NOT ignore any file in a directory named tags (✔).

-###
-### What's the difference between the patterns `tags` and `tags/`?

-`tags/` makes Git ignore any file in a `tags/` directory.

-`tags` makes Git ignore any file in a `tags/` directory, but also any file named `tags`.

-###
-### Does Git track an empty directory?

-No.

-### Does Git track a non-empty directory in which there are only ignored files?

-No.

-##
 # Usage